-CAUTION: The following information contains content of a graphic nature to describe the actual methods, dangers, and ramifications of physician assisted suicide.
+CAUTION: The following information contains content of a graphic nature to describe the actual methods, dangers, and ramifications of doctor assisted suicide.
 We do not recommend this lethal practice or advocate for its legalization.

-What is Physician Assisted Suicide (PAS)?
+What is Doctor Assisted Suicide (DAS)?

-Meriam Webster’s simple definition of PAS is
+Meriam Webster’s simple definition of PAS- physician assisted suicide or (DAS) is

 “Suicide that is done with the help of a doctor.”

 According to the American Medical Association, physician or doctor assisted suicide occurs when a doctor or medical professional facilitates a patient’s death by providing the means or information necessary for a patient to take his or her own life.